Chapter 1: light and flickering

 Years passed and they never replied.

 Thor had bruises on his neck again.
-This time, the mark was an ugly purple bruise that went all the way around from the hollow of his throat to his nape.
+This time, the mark was an ugly purple bruise going all the way around from the hollow of his throat to his nape.

 He was angry, and horrified, and so, so scared.